yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container.markdown

 A User Exception is an exception that occurs during the invocation of the user event listener.
 A Container Exception is an exception that occurs anywhere else during the life-cycle of the container (for example, during the receive or trigger operation handler).

-## Subscribing to the ContainerExceptionOccured Event
+## Subscribing to the ContainerExceptionOccurred Event

-It is possible to be notified when a container exception occured, by subscribing to the ContainerExceptionOccured event, and get a reference to the exception.
+It is possible to be notified when a container exception occurred, by subscribing to the ContainerExceptionOccurred event, and get a reference to the exception.

 Here is an example of how to subscribe to this event: